sphinx-doc/sphinx/doc/usage/configuration.rst

    .. versionadded:: 0.5

+.. confval:: show_warning_types

+   If ``True``, the type of each warning is added as a suffix to the warning message.
+   The default is ``False``.

 .. confval:: suppress_warnings

    A list of warning types to suppress arbitrary warning messages.

-   Sphinx supports following warning types:
+   Sphinx core supports following warning types:

    * ``app.add_node``
    * ``app.add_directive``